nebularg/linter-lua-findglobals/README.md

 # linter-lua-findglobals

-Check global variable access on the fly.
+Check Lua global variable access on the fly.
 Based on the [FindGlobals](http://www.wowace.com/addons/findglobals/) lua script by Mikk.

 Due to the way that `luac` works, global variables will only be highlighted while there is not an error found in the file.